 Abdominal (stomach) conditions: As with other narcotic medications, buprenorphine - naloxone may make the diagnosis of abdominal conditions more difficult or it may worsen these conditions.
 If you have abdominal problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Breathing: Buprenorphine - naloxone can suppress breathing.
+Breathing: Buprenorphine - naloxone can cause serious and life-threatening breathing problems.
 This effect on breathing may be more pronounced for people with breathing problems or brain damage, or those who are taking other medications that suppress breathing (e.g., codeine, morphine).
 If you have breathing problems, such as COPD, asthma, or respiratory depression, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Dependence and withdrawal: Physical dependence (a need to take regular doses to prevent physical symptoms) has been associated with this medication.
 Severe withdrawal symptoms may be experienced (e.g., seizures) if the dose is significantly reduced or suddenly stopped.
 Withdrawal symptoms include irritability, nervousness, sleep problems, agitation, tremors, diarrhea, abdominal cramps, vomiting, memory impairment, headache, muscle pain, extreme anxiety, tension, restlessness, and confusion.
 Reducing the dose gradually under medical supervision can help prevent or decrease these withdrawal symptoms.